 How data is stored and accessed

-The secure data platform, Hadoop, provides a data storage and analytical processing environment for a variety of uses and is particularly useful for health data.
+The secure data platform, Citadel, provides a data storage and analytical processing environment for a variety of uses and is particularly useful for health data.

 Citadel, our secure analytics platform provides a Windows front-end to interact with your research project datasets.
 Data are securely stored in the Cloudera filesystem where each file is replicated three times over five servers.
 For more information on Cloudera, please see this video.

 We provide analytical tools in this secure environment such as SAS, Stata and R Studio.
 We are always looking to build analytical capacity; for example, we recently implemented Python.

 You may access Citadel from your own computer via Dalhousie’s VPN and Microsoft’s Remote Desktop Connection (RDC).
 Citadel includes redundancy for data stored in Cloudera, licensed analytics software, and other services to ensure compliance with data access requirements.